 About the Program

-Coyote Rising enchant festivalgoers with stunningly large tree puppets.
+Coyote Rising enchants festivalgoers with stunningly large puppets.

 Todd McClain aka “Captain Tall Tale” roams the campus on stilts.